German finance chief wants measures to curb fuel price hike

 “The state mustn’t leave citizens and businesses alone with rising prices,” said Lindner.

+Conservative opposition lawmakers have called for even bigger fuel subsidies, while environmentalists warn that the proposed discount could distort the energy market, discourage efforts to save gasoline and disproportionately benefit rich people who drive a lot.

-Members of the environmentalist Green party in the German government, meanwhile, have proposed introducing a speed limit on the country’s highways to curb fuel use.
+Members of the Green party in the German government suggested that the new measures should include introducing a speed limit on the country’s highways to curb fuel use.
 A spokesman for the environment ministry, Christopher Stolzenberg, said a speed limit was “good for protecting the climate, protecting resources and safety on the road.”

 “Whether this is something that we will tackle next is … being discussed,” he said.